 1. Secure Your Windows System

-An increase in remote work since the pandemic has increased ransomware attacks by 148%, as per a report.
+An uptick in remote work since the pandemic has seen ransomware attacks increase by 148%.
 It has also been found that most of these attacks are against Windows hosts and spread faster across other hosts after being infected by a single host.

 In these cases, most of the attacker encrypts the files and devices once the infected ransomware spreads to enough hosts in your computing environment and shuts multiple systems altogether.
 Hence, the best tip for organizations would be to use other platforms for their backup server instead of Windows.

 Unknown of the attacker’s possibility, many companies primarily use Windows to run their backup.
-As an alternative, you can also switch to Linux media servers.
-If you want to run the main backup software on Windows, try running a copy of your backup on Linux as well.
+As an alternative, you could switch to Linux media servers.
+However, if you want to still run the main backup software on Windows, try running a copy of your backup on Linux as well.

-However, if your backup is accessible only via Linux media servers, chances are high that the ransomware attackers attempting to infect Windows-based servers will not be able to access your backup files.
+But if your backup is accessible only via Linux media servers, chances are that the ransomware attackers attempting to infect Windows-based servers will not be able to access your backup files.

-Also, try to store the main backup behind a Linux-based media server to avoid any mishap.
-Also, work on the security of your Windows-based backup servers and turn off maximum services ransomware used to attack servers.
+Also, try to store the main backup behind a Linux-based media server to avoid any mishaps.
+Furthermore, work on the security of your Windows-based backup servers and turn off maximum services ransomware used to attack servers.
 Focus more on tightening your security and less on convenience.

-Avoid placing your backup data in a standard file-system directory, for example, E:\backups or C:\ProgramFiles.
+Avoid placing your backup data in a standard file-system directory.
+For example, E:\backups or C:\ProgramFiles.
 The attackers often target these directories with names to infect and encrypt files.
-You must always look for a different folder or place to store backups on disk.
+You must always look for a different folder or destination to store backups on disk.

 If you are using a backup server, try looking for new ways to write a backup product to your target deduplication array without server message block (SMB) or network file system (NFS).
-For in case, if the attacker can infect the server, it will encrypt all the stored backups as they are easily accessible via a directory.
+If the attacker can infect the server, it will encrypt all the stored backups as they are easily accessible via a directory.

 3. Store Backups Out of Data Center

 No matter which location you choose to store your backup data, make sure that its copy is stored in a different location.
-For example, in case ransomware tries to attack your data center, your copies stored in the cloud must remain safe.
-Using firewall rules or changing operating systems and storage protocols, you can make this happen.
+For example, in the case ransomware tries to attack your data center, your copies stored in the cloud must remain safe.
+Using firewall rules or changing operating systems and storage protocols, you can ensure your copies remain separate in the case of an attack.

 Ransomware attackers indeed know different techniques to infect victims’ files but, they still don’t know how to attack backups stored in object-based storage.
 Further, there are a few backup services that can write backups to the storage but are not accessible except via their user interface.
 As a result, neither the administrator nor the ransomware can directly see the stored backups.